Sam Moore, who sang ‘Soul Man’ in Sam & Dave duo, dies at 89 due to surgery complications

 He also spent years suing Prater after Prater hired a substitute and toured as the New Sam & Dave.
 Prater died in a 1988 car crash in Georgia.

-Moore also pressed legal claims that the record industry had cheated him out of retirement benefits.
-Moore and other artists sued multiple record companies and the American Federation of Television and Radio Artists in 1993.
+In 1993, Moore was among numerous artists who pressed legal claims that the record industry had cheated them out of retirement benefits.
+Moore and other artists sued multiple record companies and the American Federation of Television and Radio Artists.

 Moore told The Associated Press in 1994 that he joined the legal effort after learning, despite his million-selling records, his pension amounted to just $2,285, which he could take as a lump sum or in payments of $73 monthly.